IBM-Cloud/phonebot/README.md

 ```

 Replace the *channel_name* and *incoming_webhook_url* with the actual values for the channel name and
 incoming webhooks found at your [Slack integrations page](https://myslack.slack.com/services).

-You have
-to register each channels as a separate property.
+You have to register each channel as a separate property.

 #### Deploy!